Love Birds (1996 film)

 Love Birds is a 1996 Indian Tamil-language romantic drama film directed by P. Vasu.
-The film stars Prabhu Deva and Nagma with Raja, Vadivelu and Sarath Babu playing other pivotal roles.
+The film stars Prabhu Deva and Nagma with Raja.
 The film's score and soundtrack were composed by A. R. Rahman and was highly successful.
 The film was released on 15 January 1996 and had an below average performance commercially.
 It is a remake of the 1986 Kannada film Ratha Sapthami for which Vasu was the co-screenwriter.